arun-asthagiri/arumination/docs/_posts/2024-10-01-Why-AI-isn't-alive-(yet).md

 categories: Reflections
 ---
 # Implications of internal and external sources of reward
-## Bridging Human and AI Learning through Reinforcement
+## Conceptualizing Human and AI Learning through Reinforcement

 Reinforcement learning generalizes any machine learning model that is trained with an objective function, which includes virtually all recent and past applications.
 RL specializes in handling a  reward signal that changes as an agent interacts with an environment but this can be trivialized to a constant signal and applied to any prediction problem where the loss is a fixed function of the model's output and the ground truth.